kentcdodds/cloc/README.md

 # Installation and Requirements

+## Requirements

+### Perl

 `cloc` is written in perl and the binary that this package exposes is the `cloc` perl script.
 You must have perl installed on your machine for this binary to work.

+### Node & npm

+This is distributed as an `npm` package (some say that stands for "Node Package Manager").
+So you must have Node.js (or io.js) and npm installed.

+Here are quick instructions on how to get those: http://blog.nodeknockout.com/post/65463770933/how-to-install-node-js-and-npm

+Congratulations, you've opened your life to a whole new world of awesome tooling and other cool things :-)

+## Installation

 Install this tool via `npm`: `$ npm install -g cloc`